simonconway1979/CV/README.md

 #### Communication

 I’m a strong communicator.
-In previous roles I’ve worked led focus groups, done presentations to executives, run workshops, organised sprint teams, run support seminars.
+In previous roles I’ve worked led focus groups, done presentations to executives, run workshops, organised agile teams, run support seminars.
 I’ve worked with employees and clients at all levels of business.
 I have a talent for understanding technical issues and formulating technical solutions and then communicating these to non-technical managers or clients in a way that they can buy into.

 During the course, I enjoyed leading team retrospectives to help the team reflect and learn from our sprints.